Faculty, Lecturers, Adjuncts and Post-Doctoral Researchers

 ZeRuth, Gary T., Assistant Professor.
 BS, PhD, University of South Florida.
 My lab’s research is primarily focused on understanding how transcription factors mediate development, function, and disease.
 The principal focus is on the transcription factor, Glis3 and its role in the development and maintenance of the endocrine pancreas and the pathogenesis of diabetes. email Dr. ZeRuth | Zeruth Lab.

-Recent emeritus faculty and staff
+Recent emeritus faculty

 Duobinis-Gray, Leon F., Professor Emeritus of Biological Sciences (parasite populations, dynamics of freshwater vertebrates and invertebrates, histology, pathology).
 BS, MS, East Tennessee State University; PhD, Louisiana State University. email Dr. Duobinis-Gray.